spindance/renesas.alexa-dust-sensor.embedded/README.md

 Currently, the green and blue LEDs flash on and off every second.
 Dust concentration is calculated by default over a 15 second window and reported to the cloud at the end of each window.
 The dust calculation window is able to be modified remotely via Renesas IoT Sandbox.
 The Grove Dust Sensor outputs low when dust particles are detected, and once the warmup period is over, the blue LED is turned on during low pulses from the sensor.

-The board can be provisioned with Wi-Fi and Renesas IoT Sandbox connections by tapping the LCD immediately after the board is powered up, connecting to the board as a Wi-Fi access point, then entering the network SSID and password of the network the board should connect to, and also entering the project and user MQTT IDs and API key and password that were provided to you when registering with Renesas IoT Sandbox [TBD: Provide link to online tutorial].
+The board can be provisioned with Wi-Fi and Renesas IoT Sandbox connections by tapping the LCD immediately after the board is powered up, connecting to the board as a Wi-Fi access point, then entering the network SSID and password of the network the board should connect to, and also entering the project and user MQTT IDs and API key and password that were provided to you when registering with Renesas IoT Sandbox.

 The Grove Dust Sensor must be attached to Grove A (UART3); Grove B (UART2) does not have the necessary interrupt pin and therefore is not compatible with this implementation.